Hellenic University Club of Philadelphia Scholarship Program

 In 1986, the first Dr. Nicholas Padis Memorial Graduate Scholarship was awarded in honor of the Club’s first president and founding member.
 This scholarship is offered annually for academic excellence.

-Through generous donors’ named scholarships and major fundraising efforts, our Scholarship Fund has grown, and the number of scholarships we offer has increased.
-In 2015, we offered 16 undergraduate and graduate scholarships totaling $40,000.
-In 2016, we awarded, and in 2017, we will offer 17 undergraduate and graduate scholarships totaling $48,500.
-To date, we have awarded $665,500 in scholarship grants to 312 undergraduate and graduate students.
+Through generous donors’ named scholarships and major fundraising efforts, our Scholarship Fund has grown, and the number and amount of scholarships we offer continues to be strong.
+In 2017, we presented 15 graduate and undergraduate students with scholarships totaling $44,500.
+To date, we have awarded $710,000 in scholarship grants to 327 undergraduate and graduate students.
+In 2018, we are pleased to offer 17 undergraduate and graduate scholarships totaling $48,500.